msnmuffin/autotableblitz/README.md

 # riichi.wolfdragon.dev Fork Fork

-This is a fork of a fork of the original autotable project.
-Extra features include:
+This is a fork of a fork of riichi.wolfdragon.dev which includes a mode for blitz rules, which is 4 player riichi but with 8 flowers and 50k points.
-* Season/Flower/Joker tiles
-* American Mahjong mode

 # Autotable